About our Wales Hiking Tours

 About Luggage Transfers and Accommodation

 You will be staying in traditional Welsh Bed & Breakfasts (B&B’s) and Country Inns during your hiking trip.
 To ensure your comfort, each B&B and Inn you will stay in has been personally checked by a member of the Hillwalk Tours team.
-You can expect a warm welcome, en-suite facilities and a hearty breakfast each morning.
+You can expect a warm welcome, en-suite facilities (where available) and a hearty breakfast each morning.
+For more details on the accommodation you will be staying in, see the Accommodation section for each tour.

 Yes, we normally post out your hiking pack (which includes details of where you will be staying) to your home address one month in advance of the start date of your tour.
 This can be sent sooner upon request.